amandazhang/STAT243FinalProject/README.md

 ####How to use our ars package
 - You should first clone this repository to your local
-- Then in R Studio, you could type the following command `install.packages('~/scr/STAT243FinalProject/ars_0.0.0.9000.tar.gz', repos = NULL, type = "source")`
+- Then in R Studio, you could type the following command `install.packages('ars_0.0.0.9000.tar.gz', repos = NULL, type = "source")` (Remember to set to your current directory)
 - `library(ars)`
 - And, you are all set!